Frank Hannon

 Frank Hannon (born October 3, 1966) is an American musician, best known as the co-founder and lead guitarist of the hard rock band Tesla.
 With a career spanning over four decades, he has contributed to Tesla's success and has pursued solo projects, showcasing his versatility across hard rock, heavy metal, blues, and acoustic genres.
 His soulful guitar playing and songwriting have earned him recognition in rock music circles.

 Early life

-Frank Hannon was born on October 3, 1966, in Sacramento, California.
-Hannon started writing songs at a young age and learned to play the guitar, piano and later the B3 organ, bass guitar, and drums.
+Frank Hannon was born on October 3, 1966 in Sacramento, California.
+Hannon started writing songs at a young age and learned to play the guitar, piano and later the Hammond B3 organ, bass guitar and drums.